 Miami Sandwich

 The Miami sandwich is a deli club that switched loaves: ham, turkey, bacon, Swiss, lettuce, tomato, and mayo, built cold on Cuban bread.
-The loaf is the whole point.
+The loaf does the work.

 The Miami sandwich is a deli club that switched loaves: ham, turkey, bacon, Swiss, lettuce, tomato, and mayo, built cold on Cuban bread.
-The loaf is the whole point.
+The loaf does the work.

 The rib tip is an off-cut, and the Memphis sandwich built on it does not hide that: cartilage-laced spare-rib trim, smoked soft and sauced, piled on plain white bread that soaks the sauce.